At London Fashion Week, FitFlop X Roksanda Dropped This Season’s ‘It’ Shoe

 Updated on

-When Roksanda's models swept down the catwalk in the designer's autumn/winter 2024 collection in February of this year, there was something rather unexpected peeking out from beneath the fringed gowns, wide skirts and slouchy tailoring.
+When Roksanda's models swept down the catwalk in the designer's autumn/winter 2024 collection, there was something rather unexpected peeking out from beneath the fringed gowns, wide skirts and slouchy tailoring.
 In place of vertiginous heels were clogs, flip flops and even shearling-trimmed boots, all courtesy of footwear label FitFlop, most commonly associated with super-comfortable shoes which won't test your toes.
 At the weekend, Roksanda staged her spring/summer 2025 show at London Fashion Week, which is celebrating its 40th anniversary, and used the opportunity to showcase her second collection with FitFlop.

 Roksanda spring/summer 2025